 Regulatory costs and levies

-The Government’s industry funding arrangements for ASIC became law in 2017.
+The Australian Government’s industry funding arrangements for ASIC became law in 2017.

-The Government will publish legislative instruments each year setting out ASIC's regulatory costs for the previous financial year and how they were allocated.
+- the legislative instruments setting out ASIC's regulatory costs for each year

-ASIC will publish its regulatory costs as part of an annual Cost Recovery Implementation Statement—or CRIS.
-The CRIS outlines ASIC's forecast regulatory costs and activities by subsector for each financial year and provides details on how ASIC allocated its costs in the previous year.
-The CRIS will also provide industry with indicative levies for the following year to help them plan.
+We publish ASIC's regulatory costs as part of the annual cost recovery implementation statement (CRIS).
+The CRIS outlines ASIC's forecast regulatory costs and activities by subsector for each financial year, and provides details on how ASIC allocated its costs in the previous year.
+The CRIS will also provide industry with indicative levies for the current financial year to help them plan.

-ASIC publishes indicative levies to give those regulated under industry funding laws an indication of what actual levy costs to expect.
-The indicative levies each year will be our best estimate based on information available to us.
+We publish indicative levies to give those regulated under industry funding laws an indication of what actual levy costs to expect.
+The indicative levies each year will be our best estimate based on information available to ASIC.

-ASIC strives to proactively identify and mitigate harms to consumers, investors and markets and respond to challenges as they arise.
-Differences in actual allocations of costs will result from ASIC responses to regulated activity over any given year.
+We strive to proactively identify and mitigate harms to consumers, investors and markets and respond to challenges as they arise.
+Actual allocations of costs may differ from our estimates due to changes in our regulatory environment over any given year.

 The levies will fluctuate each year based on: